MattJin19/RBF_VAR/README.md

 ## License

-VAM code released under the Apache License 2.0.
+VAARS code released under the Apache License 2.0.
 See [LICENSE](LICENSE) for additional details.

 ## Citing RIT ٩(๑>◡<๑)۶

-If you find this repository useful, please consider giving a star :star: and citation the following related papers:
+If you find this repository useful, please consider giving a star :star: and cite the following related papers:

 ```
 @misc{Jin:2024:igaiva,